b5prolh/MetamonPlayer/README.md

 	-expup, --auto-exp-up, 			Automatically up exp for metamon before battle -powerup, --auto-power-up, 		Automatically up power for metamon before battle.
 Priority of attribute will be upgraded Courage < 50, Wisdom < 101, Size < 101, Stealth < 50 and Luck
-	-br,--battle-record, 			Watching record of each battle, Creating log after finish
+	-br,--battle-record, 			Watching record of each battle, Creating log after finish -as,--average-sca, 				Find Squad with average score that you want to join -fso,--find-squad-only			Find H=highest power squad with average score from 335 when you dont have any metamon level 60 in your bag
+	-kdm,--kingdom-mode				Run functions on metamon kingdom only like: Find squad, join squad.
+When use kingdom mode without -as mode, it will find squad  highest power from squad have power lowest 335

 For example: